 \begin{Proposition}[{\cite[Proposition~5.12]{MR3351569}}] Let $\cW$ be a weakly closed subcategory of $\cG$.
 Then the map $\ASpec\cW\to\ASpec\cG$ given by $\overline{H}\mapsto\overline{H}$ induces a homeomorphism $\ASpec\cW\isoto\ASupp\cW$. \end{Proposition}

 For each localizing subcategory $\cX$ of $\cG$, we can construct the \emph{quotient category} $\cG/\cX$, which is again a Grothendieck category.
-There are canonical adjoint between $\cG$ and $\cG/\cX$.
-If $U$ is an open subscheme of a locally noetherian scheme $X$, then $\QCoh U$ is realized as a quotient category of $\QCoh X$, and the canonical adjoint pair is given as the pullback $i^{*}$ and the pushforward $i_{*}$ by the immersion $i\colon U\into X$.
+There is a canonical adjunction between $\cG$ and $\cG/\cX$.
+If $U$ is an open subscheme of a locally noetherian scheme $X$, then $\QCoh U$ is realized as a quotient category of $\QCoh X$ (\cite[Proposition~VI.1.3]{MR0232821}), and the canonical adjoint pair is given as the pullback $i^{*}$ and the pushforward $i_{*}$ by the immersion $i\colon U\into X$.
 For this reason, we often denote the canonical adjoint pair between $\cG$ and $\cG/\cX$ as

-although $i$ itself if not defined.
+although $i$ itself is not defined.
+The functor $i^{*}$ is exact and dense.
 See \cite[section~4]{MR0340375} for basic materials on quotient categories.
 If $\cG$ is a locally noetherian, or has a noetherian generator, then $\cG/\cX$ inherits the property.
 The Gabriel spectrum of a quotient category was described by Gabriel \cite[p.~383]{MR0232821} and its topology by Herzog \cite[Proposition~3.6]{MR1434441} and H.~Krause \cite[Corollary~4.4]{MR1426488}.
 We will recall an analogous result for the atom spectrum.

 \begin{Theorem}[{\cite[Theorem~5.17]{MR3351569}}] Let $\cG$ be a Grothendieck category, and let $\cX$ be a localizing subcategory of $\cG$.
 Denote the canonical functors by $i^{*}\colon\cG\to\cG/\cX$ and $i_{*}\colon\cG/\cX\to\cG$.
 Then there is a homeomorphism